finom/seemple.js.org/en/md/end.md

 ### How does Matreshka work?
 Matreshka uses accessors, setters in particular, for implementing the two-way data binding and catching the events of property changing.
-This technology has existed for quite a long time (Internet Explorer 8 was the first browser to include ``Object.defineProperty`` support).
 One of the main setter peculiarities is the lightning speed which can be compared to the speed of working with ordinary properties.
 In their performance accessors are ahead of other solutions such as ``Object.observe`` and, especially, dirty-checking.

 As an example of how the two-way data binding works ([bindNode](#!Matreshka-bindNode) function in particular), have a look at this code: